 Results:

 Excellent job!
-You really know a lot about hair loss and how to keep from losing it!
+You really know a lot about hair and how to keep from losing it!